All Episodes

 The American way of eating has become the elephant in the room in the debate over health care.

-The president's made a few notable allusions to it, and by planting her vegetable garden in the South Lawn, Michelle Obama's tried to focus our attention on make me gag.
+And by planting her vegetable garden in the South Lawn, Michelle Obama's tried to focus our attention on make me gag.

 Just last month, Obama talked about putting a farmer's market in front of the White House and building new distribution networks to connect local farmers to public schools so that student lunches might offer more fresh produce and fewer tater tots.

-To put it more bluntly, the government's putting itself in the uncomfortable position of subsidizing, subsidizing both the cost of treating type 2 diabetes and the consumption of high fructose corn syrup that may be causing it.
+To put it more bluntly, the government's putting itself in the uncomfortable position of subsidizing both the cost of treating type 2 diabetes and the consumption of high fructose corn syrup that may be causing it.

 Why the disconnect?

-Probably because reforming the food system is politically even more difficult than reforming the health care system.
+Probably because reforming the food system is politically even more difficult than reforming the healthcare system.

 So now big food, big food is the reason the health care costs are so high.